 Chronic low-grade inflammation is a steady, low-level inflammation throughout the body that indicates disease risk and is measured by analysing the GlycA (a biomarker) level in your blood.
 We made it into a health indicator that translates your inflammation-related health data into one easy-to-understand score.
 Here's more on how chronic inflammation affects your health and ways to reduce it.

-Don’t confuse low-grade inflammation with the swellings you get around your tissues around an injury or infections.
+Don’t confuse low-grade inflammation with the swellings you get caused by an injury or infections.
 That’s acute inflammation –– sign of a healthy body doing its job of fighting damage and healing.
 Chronic low-grade inflammation, on the other hand, doesn’t belong in a healthy body.
 It’s often related to excess fat mass, especially in the abdominal region.
-Recent scientific studies have found that this kind of inflammation plays a central role in the development of chronic diseases like diabetes and heart illnesses.
+Recent scientific studies have found that this kind of inflammation plays a central role in developing chronic diseases like diabetes and heart illnesses.
 Thus, it is an important health indicator to measure and keep under check.

 A biomarker that affects inflammation the most: GlycA